 SEE ALSO: 2018 Audi RS5 Review

-The luxury performance S3 sedan from Audi is next on the list, with a 0-60 time of 4.5 seconds.
-Powered by a 2.0-liter turbocharged four-cylinder the Audi S3 has 306 hp and 295 lb-ft of torque while getting an EPA-estimated 23 mpg in the city and 32 mpg on the highway.
-The S3 however is one of the most expensive car on our list with a starting price of $45,945 with standard quattro all-wheel drive and a dual-clutch transmission.
+The luxury performance S3 sedan from Audi is part of a four-way tie on this list, with a 0-60 time of 4.5 seconds.
+Powered by a 2.0-liter turbocharged four-cylinder, the Audi S3 has 306 hp and 295 lb-ft of torque while getting an EPA-estimated 23 mpg in the city and 32 mpg on the highway.
+The S3 features a starting price of $45,945 with standard quattro all-wheel drive and a dual-clutch transmission.

 SEE ALSO: 2021 Ford Mustang GT Convertible California Special Review: Cloudy with a Chance of (V8) Thunder

-BMW’s main competitor to the Audi S3 is the M240i, both in terms of price and performance.
-It’s a coupe, so space is at a premium, but the Bimmer bites back with a more powerful 3.0-liter turbo-six.
+Here’s BMW’s other 2 Series, a two-door coupe packing a more powerful 3.0-liter turbo-six.
 With 382 hp and 369 lb-ft of torque, this all-wheel drive rocket sprints to 60 mph in a manufacturer-estimated 4.1 seconds.
 We suspect that’s conservative, like many modern BMWs, but for now, that’s enough to earn it the penultimate spot on this list.
-It also just squeaks in under the limit, at a starting price of $49,545 including destination.
+It also just squeaks in under the limit, at a starting price of $49,900.